 It comes with two limbs or lathes connected with a single string.
 Consequently, you will find it shooting horizontally.
 It is most popular amongst the advanced hunters, archers, and shooters.
-Don’t forget to use bowstring silencer, as theses crossbows are very noisy.
+Don’t forget to use a bowstring silencer, as these crossbows are very noisy.

-It takes high amount of pressure by the user to shot because of its stiff design and limbs characterization.
+It takes a high amount of pressure from the user to shoot because of its stiff design and limbs characterization.
 You will find various types of compound crossbows in the market.

 Apart from these two, the other types of crossbows are less frequently used.
 They include:

 These crossbows are known for their compact size.
 They usually weigh in between 70-160 lbs.
 You will also find other variations as well.